solidjs/solid/documentation/api.md

 ### `createSignal(initialValue, comparatorFn): [getValueFn, setValueFn]`

-This is the smallest and most primitive reactive atom used to track a singl value.
+This is the smallest and most primitive reactive atom used to track a single value.
 By default signals always notify on setting a value.
 However a comparator can be passed in to indicate whether the values should be considered equal and listeners not notified.

 ### `createEffect(prev => <code>, initialValue): void`